fbeauKmi/update_klipper_and_mcus/README.md

 Check if Klipper is up-to-date, if not, it displays latest commits.
 ### -f --firmware : to force MCUs update
 Skip Klipper update to repo or force Mcus update if Klipper is already up to date
+### -r --rollback
+Rollback to the previous version saved by this script.
+It proceed a hard reset if the repo is dirty, untracked files will be erased, plugins will need to be reinstalled
 ### -q --quiet : QUIET mode is Dangereous !

 Quiet mode allows you to update all you configure without any interaction.
 Just run the script and all is done.
 But ....